 9.4.2.xxx Multi-Link Link Information element

-The Multi-Link Link Information element contains the link ID that identifie the intented link of the MMPDU that carries the element.
+The Multi-Link Link Information element contains the link ID(s) that identifie the intented link(s) of the MMPDU that carries the element.

 NOTE – MMPDU only includes the Frame Body field of the management frame and does not include a MAC header and a frame check sequence (FCS) for the management frame (See 3.2 Definitions specific to IEEE Std 802.11).